Code-Institute-Submissions/katjacodes-invoicingApp_OctResub/README.md

 - Name of the contact
 - Position of the contact
 - Email address of the contact
 In addition, the **dropdown menu** at the bottom lets the user select the rate tier of the organization: Institution, Small Non-Profit, Large Non-Profit.
 All fields are required.
-Upon completing the form, the user will click on the **Submit button** to add the new client to the database.
+Upon completing the form, the user will click the **Submit button** to add the new client to the database.

 #### Manage Clients Page
-The manage client page contains a list of all client entries.
+The manage client page contains a **list of all client organizations in the database**.
+Upon clicking on the caret, the user can view the full set of client details fore each user.
+Clicking the carot again, closes the details section.
+Additionally, the user can delete any entry by clikcing the **Delete button** or edit it by clicking the **Edit button**, which takes the user to the edit client page.

+##### Edit Client Page
+The edit client page allows users to edit existing client information.
+Each entry consists of **four text input fields**:
+- Name of the organization
+- Name of the contact
+- Position of the contact
+- Email address of the contact
+In addition, the **dropdown menu** at the bottom lets the user select the rate tier of the organization: Institution, Small Non-Profit, Large Non-Profit.
+Subsequently, the user can either click the **Submit button** to modify the client data in the database or the **Cancel button** to discard the changes.
+Upon clicking the Submit button, the user sees the confirmation message "Client Successfully Updated."
+Upon clicking either button, the user is eventually sent back to the manage clients page.

+#### New Invoice Page
+The new invoice page provides a templae for the user to create an invoice based on the client and rate data in the database.
+Upon selecting the **client organization** from the dropdown menu, the remaining fields (contact, position, and email address) populate automatically.
+In the next template section, the user manually adds ***event name, date, and time**.
+In the third and final template section, the user selects a **rate based on the job duration** and a **billable amount** from two dropdown menus.
+If **consulting** was part of the job, the user gets to select this and the corresponding **billable amount** in from the dropdown menus on the next line.
+At the bottome of the page, the total amount gets caculated automatically.
+Finally, the user can click the **Download PDF** button to download his invoice as a pdf document.

+#### New Invoice Page
+The profile page greets the user with his **username**.
+It is displayed upon login, and the user can get back to it anytime while they are logged in by clicking on the logo in the upper left corner.
+In addtion to the greeting, the profile page provides a quick overview of the application functionality with hyperlinks to the corresponding pages.